ibm-cloud-docs/openwhisk/actions.md

 {: shortdesc}

 When you migrate to a new runtime version, you might need to change the code in your app to comply with the new runtime version.
 In most cases, the runtime versions are compatible.
 {: tip}

+When an action is using a disabled runtime, the action can only be read or deleted; no update is possible.
+In this case, you can view the original action code from the console, copy it, and create a new action with the copied code.

+From the CLI, you can get the action code by using the [`ibmcloud fn action get <action name> --save`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_get) command and use the saved action file for `action create` by using the new runtime.
+{: tip}

 ### Updating actions from the CLI